Georgia Divorce Attorneys -- Divorce Advice

 Bipolar disorder, also known as manic-depressive illness, is an increasingly common diagnosis.
 A person's moods can swing between crushing depression and ecstatic highs.
 If not handled properly, bipolar can cause the breakdown of relationships and it can lead to divorce.
 Both extremes of the bipolar condition can cause marital strife.
 During the "manic" phase, a person can sometimes become very irritable and engage in risky behaviors, like extensive gambling or reckless sex.
 While people having a depressive episode can have have trouble concentrating, eat too much or too little, and can be suicidal.

 There's no sex in my marriage.
 Is that normal?
-I'm think of getting a divorce!
+I'm thinking of getting a divorce!

 A sexless marriage is almost unanimously defined as having sex less than once a month.
 According to the New York Times, 15% of marriages are sexless.
 We're hesitant to try to define "normal," but a sexless marriage is certainly in the minority.
 But that doesn't mean the marriage is headed for divorce.
 Many sexless marriages last, but many don't.